microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 Now that you have an understanding of the math behind this exercise, create a Regression model to see if you can predict which package of pumpkins will have the best pumpkin prices.
 Someone buying pumpkins for a holiday pumpkin patch might want this information to be able to optimize their purchases of pumpkin packages for the patch.

-Since you'll use Scikit-Learn, there's no reason to do this by hand (although you could!).
-In the main data-processing block of your lesson notebook, add a library from Scikit-Learn to automatically convert all string data to numbers:
+Since you'll use Scikit-learn, there's no reason to do this by hand (although you could!).
+In the main data-processing block of your lesson notebook, add a library from Scikit-learn to automatically convert all string data to numbers:

 ```python
 from sklearn.preprocessing import LabelEncoder